BurntSushi/blog/content/post/ripgrep.md

 One interesting thing to note about this search is that if you run it, you'll see a lot more results containing the character `µ`, which looks essentially identical to the character `μ` that also shows up in a case sensitive search.
-As you might have guessed, even those these two characters look the same, they are in fact distinct Unicode codepoints:
+As you might have guessed, even though these two characters look the same, they are in fact distinct Unicode codepoints:

 * `µ` is `MICRO SIGN` with codepoint `U+000000B5`.